sabbour/aks-gitops/_docs/provision-infrastructure.md

 ## Resource Group

-> At the time of writing, AKS is in preview and is available in select regions so please choose a [supported preview region](https://github.com/Azure/AKS/blob/master/preview_regions.md).
+> Please check the [quotas and region availability for Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas) page to select a region where AKS is supported.

 Create a new Resource Group using the Azure Portal or use the Azure CLI